 Read and understand all the terms and conditions of your fantasy football website provider.
 Is your personal information shared with others?
 How secure is your financial data?
 Asking these questions can ensure your personal and financial information is protected.

 Most individuals who participate in fantasy sports and office pools don’t have a problem with gambling.
-But gambling addictions are common in the U.S. The National Council on Problem Gambling (NCPG) estimates that between four and six million people in the U.S. are problem gamblers.
+But gambling addictions are common and it can become harmful if it starts affecting your finances or daily life.

 To determine if you or someone close to you has a sports gambling problem, consider these warning signs: